 Class style.
 Pilates classes are taught in group, private, and video training formats.
 Group and video classes are less expensive, ranging from $10 to $30 per session or video series.
-Some beginner Pilates videos are available online for free, however a full program can only be found in the studio or through a Pilates instructor.
+Some beginner Pilates videos are available online for free, however, a full program can only be found in the studio or through a Pilates instructor.
 Private classes are recommended for beginners to learn the basic principles, movements, and proper body alignment.
 They are also popular for advanced Pilates students who want to dive further into their practice.

 Instructor experience.
 An experienced, highly educated instructor will naturally charge more for their classes than a beginning instructor.
-If you are a beginner, you want someone who has experience, patience, and an understanding of the Pilates process as a journey to wellness.
+If you are a beginner, you want someone who has the experience, patience, and an understanding of the Pilates process as a journey to wellness.
 Some Pilates instructors have degrees in dance, fitness training, or other related fields, and will likely be in higher demand than those who have less training.

 Class duration.
 Most Pilates classes are approximately an hour in length.
 Sessions that are longer or shorter may be priced accordingly.
-If you are new to the practice, opting for a 30 or 45 minute session will allow you to learn and decide if Pilates is right for you before you make a major investment.
+If you are new to the practice, opting for a 30 or 45-minute session will allow you to learn and decide if Pilates is right for you before you make a major investment.
 It will also give your body time to adjust to the workout style.

 Equipment.
 Beginner Pilates classes are typically taught on the mat, but more advanced classes can include equipment such as the reformer, magic circle, and more.
 These classes which require more expensive equipment may be priced higher than simple mat classes; however, they are worth the expense once you become more familiar with the practice.

 Finding a private or group class is one of the best ways to get started with your new workout.
 Attending an onsite class will give you the personal instruction you need to truly understand the workout and the correct way to hold the postures.
-Private classes are a great start for beginners, however you can have just as much fun and learn just as much in a small group class (recommended no more than 10).
+Private classes are a great start for beginners, however, you can have just as much fun and learn just as much in a small group class (recommended no more than 10).

 It is also imperative to find an instructor who is experienced and understands your fitness goals.
-Some teachers provide high-intensity courses for those looking to get in peak physical shape, while other Pilates classes are more lax and provide a challenging, yet simple workout for both new and experienced Pilates students.
+Some teachers provide high-intensity courses for those looking to get in peak physical shape, while other Pilates classes are laxer and provide a challenging, yet simple workout for both new and experienced Pilates students.
 Depending on what you hope to achieve with Pilates, choose an instructor that provides the level of intensity that you need.